fluxio/flux-sdk-js/docs/tutorial/Chapter-2.md

 ## <a id="customizing-the-viewport"></a>Customizing the Viewport

 Eww - that grey.
 We're going to make some simple adjustments to the default viewport configuration.
-You can find more advanced examples in the [viewport ](https://github.com/fluxio/flux-viewport/tree/master/demo)[documentation](https://github.com/fluxio/flux-viewport/tree/master/demo).
+You can find more advanced examples in the [flux-viewport](https://bitbucket.org/vannevartech/flux-viewport/src/master/demo/) repository or read its [API Reference](https://flux-viewport-reference.herokuapp.com/FluxViewport.html).

 Update the `initViewport` function we created, by setting the clear (unrendered) area to white: